 Jerry Sandusky's son charged with sexual assault of a child

-Jerry Sandusky's son charged with sexual assault of a child - Fox29 WFLX TV, West Palm Beach, FL-news & weather Jerry Sandusky, a former Penn State football coach, was the center of a national scandal with his arrest in 2011 and his 2012 conviction of dozens of child sexual assaults.
-The son of convicted child molester Jerry Sandusky is himself in jail, charged with multiple counts of child sex assault and pornography.
+Jerry Sandusky, a former Penn State football coach, was the center of a national scandal with his arrest in 2011 and his 2012 conviction of dozens of child sexual assaults.
+District Judge Kelley Gillette-Walker set bail at $100,000 for Jeffrey Sandusky, 41, who is in the Centre County Correctional Facility.

 Add your comments below